MohammadNazeri/my-educations/Azure/Entra ID/README.md

 # Microsoft Entra ID:
 Microsoft Entra ID (formerly known as Azure Active Directory or Azure AD) is Microsoft's identity and access management (IAM) service, offering a range of solutions for managing users, groups, devices, and resources securely across cloud and on-premises environments.
 It provides centralized authentication, authorization, and security management for users, apps, and devices within an organization.

+## Register application
+1. Register application in Enter ID
+2. Assign Roles to the Application
+3. Grant API Permissions

 ## Entra ID Features
 * Identity Management: It allows for managing user identities and groups, providing tools for user lifecycle management (e.g., creating, updating, and deleting accounts).
 * Access Management: This covers role-based access control (RBAC) and policies for controlling access to resources based on roles or attributes.